moumitar3/Linear-Regression---Sales-and-Advertising/README.md

 # Linear Regression- Sales Prediction
-A complete walk through of Linear Regression Project
+End to end Linear Regression Project

 Linear Regression is a supervised machine learning algorithm.
 It shows a linear relationship between a dependent and one/more independent variables.
 It finds how the value of the dependent variable is changing according to the value of the independent variable.